David Canfield Smith: Career timeline

 1985-1988: Cofounder and vice president of human interfaces at Cognition – This was a Massachusetts start-up that attempted to do for mechanical engineers what workstations such as Daisy's and Mentor Graphics did for electrical engineers.
 Architecturally, it was based on Ivan Sutherland's Sketchpad; it used constraint-based geometry to portray mechanical devices such as the windshield raising-lowering mechanism in cars.
 The dimensions, angles, and other measurements in the diagrams were linked to mathematical formulas.
 When the values in the formulas changed, the diagrams automatically updated to represent the changes.
 The engineer always had an accurate visual picture of his mathematical model.
 Smith designed a simple interface modeled on an engineer's notebook.
 It had sketch notes for the diagrams, math notes for the formulas, text notes for textual descriptions, and others.
 These could all be placed into the pages of a notebook.
 It was a modular design that made it easy to incorporate new note types as users invented them.
 The product was finished and sold, but Cognition was never profitable and went out of business.
 Cognition had been implemented on dedicated high-power workstations, which became uncompetitive due to the increasing power of low-cost personal computers using Intel chips.
 However, the Cognition interface was successful and won a General Motors competition to become its User Interface Management System (UIMS).

 1988-1996: User interface designer at Apple – Smith worked in the Apple Advanced Technology Group where he and Allen Cypher invented KidSim, with important contributions by Alan Kay.
 KidSim was based on Smith’s idea of programming by demonstration.
 But the project invented an equally powerful idea: visual rule programming.

 1996-2002: Cofounder and user interface designer of Stagecast – After the Advanced Technology Group was abolished by Apple, Smith and some of his Apple coworkers formed a start-up called Stagecast to turn KidSim into a product.
 They renamed KidSim to Creator.
 Creator was developed, refined, and extended by a dedicated team of engineers at Stagecast.
 Creator was completed (versions 1.0 and 2.0) and was sold into schools.
 But that was a tough market around the turn of the century before the iPad, and eventually Stagecast went out of business due to a lack of funding.
-Today, tablet computers like the iPad would be a perfect platform for Creator, and the App Store would be the perfect way to sell it.